-- 3.2.1 The plan meets the Councils statutory duties as an 'enforcing authority' under the Health and Safety at Work etc. Act 1974, detailing our priorities and responsibilities. - 3.2.2 In the last five years, we have continued to redesign the way we deliver the Councils health and safety regulatory functions, to meet the Government's objective of reducing the health and safety burden on the business.
+- 3.2.1 The plan meets the Council's statutory duties as an 'enforcing authority' under the Health and Safety at Work etc. Act 1974, detailing our priorities and responsibilities. - 3.2.2 In the last seven years, we have continued to redesign the way we deliver the Council's health and safety regulatory functions, to meet the Government's objective of reducing the health and safety burden on the business.
 This approach is specified in the National Code, which local authorities must comply with. - 3.2.3 The plan is therefore written to meet all requirements of the HSE National Local Authority Enforcement Code in terms of its content and format.

-Supporting information
+4. Supporting information

-- 4.1 The contents of the plan are consistent with the previous Food Law Enforcement Plan and Health and Safety Service Plan, with a focus on recovery. - 4.2 Both FAST and TS were identified as service critical at the start of lockdown.
-Most of FAST resources and a proportion of TS resources were diverted to the regulatory response to Covid-19, in March 2020 until August 2021.
-Where after this time, both services returned to largely business as usual. - 4.3 Both teams have developed recovery plans for 2022/23 for their service areas which will continue until end of March 2023.
-These will be frequently reviewed if the situation changes. - 4.4 Resources needed are focused on catch up, however, businesses have increasingly diversified and there has been an increase in new businesses which will require advice, support and regular inspections from the Service. - 4.5 The plan is set out in Appendix 1.
+- 4.1 The contents of the plan are consistent with the previous Food Safety, Food Standards, Animal Feed and Health & Safety Service Plans. - 4.2 Both FAST and TS were identified as service critical at the start of the Covid-19 Pandemic lockdown.
+Most of FAST resources and a proportion of TS resources were diverted to the regulatory response to Covid-19, from March 2020 until August 2021. - 4.3 Both teams have developed plans for 2024/25 for their service areas which will continue until end of March 2025.
+These will be frequently reviewed and changed if required. - 4.4 Resources needed are to meet the service commitments, which includes some backlog inspections, which are being prioritised on a risk basis.
+In addition, existing businesses continue to diversify and large numbers of new food businesses registrations are received by the service (approximately 8 per week).
+These require advice, support and unplanned inspections from the Service. - 4.5 The plan is set out in Appendix 1.

-Public/stakeholder engagement
+5. Public/stakeholder engagement